arencrg/voluntinder_rrr/README.md

 ### Branding Guidelines
 ![Branding Guidelines](/Documentation_Screenshots/branding.png)

+The two fonts used are Google Fonts, which can be found [here.](https://fonts.google.com/?query=bitter&selection.family=Bitter|PT+Sans)

 ### User Stories

-Our Trello can be found [here](https://trello.com/b/MnJGa9TB)
+Our Trello can be found [here.](https://trello.com/b/MnJGa9TB)

-For the user stories, we have three (3) types of users namely:  User (Volunteer), Institution(NGOs) and Admin
+For the user stories, we have three (3) types of users namely:  User (Volunteer), Institution (NGOs), and Admin

 Below is the Trello Board for the Voluntinder User Stories
 ![Trello User Stories](https://github.com/marc-acm/voluntinder-ir/blob/master/images/VOLUNTINDER-TRELLO.png)

 1. Volunteer
-For this type of user we wanted our volunteer to be able to have the basic functions of signing-up /logging-in.
-Also, to have the capability to view, filter and select opportunities where they can submit their application that matches their specific skills and interests.
+For this type of user, we wanted our volunteer to be able to have the basic functions of signing-up /logging-in.
+Also, to have the capability to view, filter, and select opportunities where they can submit their application that matches their specific skills and interests.

-2. Institutions (eg. NGOs)
+2. Institutions (e.g. NGOs)
 An example for this type of user are NGOs.
-Organizations which can post their opportunities with detailed information.
-The functions of these users include the ability to accept or decline an applicant and be able to add and remove opportunities depending on their schedules and status of activity.
+Organizations can post their opportunities with detailed information, specifically a job description for the future volunteers and the skills needed to participate in the project.
+The functionalities of these users include the ability to accept or decline an applicant and be able to add and remove opportunities depending on their schedules and status of activity.

 3. Admin
 This is the super user.
 This has the control of the overall performance of the app.
-The admin has the all the rights and privileges to properly monitor the process and design of the application.
+The admin has the all the rights and privileges to properly monitor the process, design, and maintenance of the application.

 ### Wireframe
-Our Figma wireframe can be found [here](https://www.figma.com/file/C3NVkU1709nBjPHMeBn0zyKT/3rd-Term-Final-Project)
+Our Figma wireframe can be found [here.](https://www.figma.com/file/C3NVkU1709nBjPHMeBn0zyKT/3rd-Term-Final-Project)

 For the wireframes we have created two types, one for the desktop/laptop design and the other is for mobile devices.

-The first three screenshots are for the desktop/laptop design.
+The first three screenshots are for the desktop view.
 The prospect is to provide a three-frame application consisting of the following:

 - Landing Page
 - Opportunities